piotrpolak/pepiscms/README.md

 PepisCMS is a content management system.
 Its main feature is the [CRUD module generator](docs/GENERATING_A_CRUD_MODULE.md) which makes it easy to set up an entire administration panel based on the database schema definition within minutes.
-The generated administration panel consists of [modules](docs/MODULES.md) that can be customized (or just left as they are if you don't care about details).
+The generated administration panel consists of [modules](docs/MODULES.md) that can be customized (or just left as they are if you don't care about presentation details).

 * [Features](docs/FEATURES.md)
 * [Installation](docs/INSTALLATION.md)